 João Biehl is Susan Dod Brown Professor of Anthropology and Woodrow Wilson School Faculty Associate at Princeton University.
-Biehl is also the Co-Director of Princeton’s Program in Global Health and Health Policy.
+He is also the Co-Director of Princeton’s Program in Global Health and Health Policy.

-His main research and teaching interests center on medical anthropology, the social studies of science and religion, global health, subjectivity, ethnography and social theory (with a regional focus on Latin America and Brazil).
-Biehl currently holds an Old Dominion Professorship at Princeton’s Council of the Humanities and is a Visitor at the School of Social Science of the Institute for Advanced Study.
+Biehl’s main research and teaching interests center on medical anthropology, the social studies of science and technology, global health, pharmaceuticals, religion and society, subjectivity, and ethnography and critical theory (with a regional focus on Latin America and Brazil).

 In recent years, Biehl authored Vita: Life in a Zone of Social Abandonment (University of California Press) and Will to Live: AIDS Therapies and the Politics of Survival (Princeton University Press).
 These books are ethnographic studies of the experience and treatment of mental illness and AIDS, respectively.
 Both Vita and Will to Live explore new geographies of access and marginalization that have emerged alongside pharmaceutical globalization.
 They also elaborate on networks of care that poor urban patients create in their daily struggles to survive.

-Vita garnered six major book awards, including the Margaret Mead Award of the American Anthropological Association.
-Will to Live received the Wellcome Medal of Britain’s Royal Anthropological Society and the Diana Forsythe Prize of the American Anthropological Association.
+Vita garnered seven major book awards, including the J. I. Staley Award of the School for Advanced Research and the Margaret Mead Award of the American Anthropological Association.
+Will to Live was awarded the Wellcome Medal of Britain’s Royal Anthropological Society and the Diana Forsythe Prize of the American Anthropological Association.
 Biehl received the Rudolph Virchow Award for his articles “The Activist State” and “Pharmaceuticalization.”

 Before joining the Princeton faculty in 2001, Biehl was a National Institute of Mental Health postdoctoral fellow at Harvard University in the Department of Anthropology and the Department of Global Health & Social Medicine (1998-2000).
 He earned a doctorate in Anthropology from the University of California at Berkeley (1999) and a doctorate in Religion from the Graduate Theological Union (1996).
 He received a master’s degree in philosophy and undergraduate degrees in theology and journalism from academic institutions in Brazil.